The Room (2019 film): Plot

 The couple's marriage deteriorates as Kate attempts to parent Shane, while Matt ignores him.
 Shane grows impatient and bored since Kate will not allow him to leave the house, telling him that he is sick and that there are germs outside.
 Soon Shane discovers The Room and creates an outdoor area inside it, causing an argument between the parents.
 "John Doe" calls the home and reveals to Matt that he was a child-wish granted by The Room and is able to exist outside of the house because of his parents' deaths, allowing him to become part of the real world.
 He tells Matt that if Kate dies, Shane will be able to live outside the house.
 Kate overhears the conversation and attempts to crash her car, but cannot bring herself to do so.
-When she returns, the couple reunites and has sex, unknowingly watched by Shane.
+When she returns, the couple reunites and have sex, unknowingly watched by Shane.

 The next morning, they discover that Shane has gone outside and aged himself into a teenager, though he still has the mind of a child and is angry with Kate for lying to him about the germs.
 This causes an altercation, and Kate and Matt are knocked out.
 Shane uses the Room to enlarge the outdoor area and duplicate the house inside it.
 He shapeshifts into Matt and kidnaps Kate, taking her to the cloned home.

 A short time later, Matt awakens and searches for Kate.
-He discovers the cloned house and breaks in as Shane rapes Kate.
+He discovers the cloned house and breaks in as Shane attempts to rape Kate.
 Kate pushes Shane down the stairs, and she and Matt try to escape, but they realize Shane used The Room to create a labyrinth inside the cloned home.
 Shane finds them in the house and stabs and kills Matt, but realizes that Matt and Kate have used the Room to replicate themselves and that the real Matt and Kate have escaped.
 Ultimately, they trick Shane into going outside, where he rapidly ages and dies, deteriorating into a pile of dust.

 A month later, the couple has abandoned the home and is living in a motel.
-Kate stares in shock at a positive pregnancy test, and the hotel lights flicker, indicating that she's pregnant with Shane's baby.
+Kate stares in shock at a positive pregnancy test, and the hotel lights flicker, indicating that they may have not truly escaped the room/house.